 Now, our goal is more relaxed and tailored to our busy life.
-That means when we are away from home we do not fret over processed food.
+That means when we are away from home we don’t worry about eating processed food.
 At home, however, we eat real food.
 That means I prepare dinner from scratch, lunch is dinner leftovers and breakfast is simple (usually) paleo food.

 Are you paleo or vegan or WAPF or vegetarian or primal or . . .?

 We do not adhere to any one type of real food diet.
-If I were single, had an unlimited food budget and was never stressed (carbs soothe me) I would follow a strict paleo diet.
-I believe that it is the healthiest diet.
+If I were single, had an unlimited food budget and was never stressed (carbs soothe me) I would follow a stricter plant-based paleo diet.
+I believe that it is the healthiest diet for me.